Manish-Kushvaha/Manish-Kushvaha/README.md

 ### LTCE Computer Department Website

-A responsive website developed for the **Computer Department** at **Lokmanya Tilak College of Engineering**.
-The website serves as a comprehensive platform to showcase department information, resources, and events.
-Developed using **HTML**, **CSS**, and **JavaScript**, the project was built collaboratively with a focus on user-friendly design and smooth navigation.
-The website is deployed using **Netlify** and regularly updated with the latest departmental news and events.
+A dynamic and responsive web portal developed for the **Computer Engineering Department** at **Lokmanya Tilak College of Engineering**.
+The platform provides centralized access to department information, faculty profiles, study materials, and event updates.
+Built using a modern full-stack approach with **React.js** for the frontend and **Node.js/Express.js** for backend API handling, the system ensures smooth navigation and real-time content management. **MongoDB** is used for persistent data storage, and the platform is deployed with continuous updates to reflect ongoing departmental activities.

-**Tech Stack**: HTML, CSS, JavaScript
+**Tech Stack**: React.js, Node.js, Express.js, MongoDB, JavaScript, CSS
 **Repository**: [GitHub - LTCE Computer Department Website](https://github.com/Manish-Kushvaha/LTCE_dept_web)
 **Live Website**: [LTCE Website](https://ltcecomputerdepartment.netlify.app/)